 Balanced soundstage: If the bass is too high, it will end up “eating” other frequencies, and you don’t want that if you truly wish to enjoy in your music.
 A balanced soundstage, combined with strong drivers will supply enough handling power for the deeper bass to remain in line without hindering the mids and highs.

 Noise-cancelling: Electronic music is, with a few exceptions, quite detailed and noisy.
-Ambient sounds can ruin your experience in more ways that you can imagine, so it’s quite important to find a headphone set which features at least a sort of noise cancelling or ambient noise reduction.
+Ambient sounds can ruin your experience in more ways than you can imagine, so it’s quite important to find a headphone set that features at least a sort of noise cancelling or ambient noise reduction.

 Price: In truth, there are cheap headphone models that are well suited for electronic music – such is the case with Sony’s MDR XB50AP/R, and we all know that this brand is to be trusted, right?